voxpupuli/puppet-extlib/CONTRIBUTING.md

 4. Make the test pass.

-5. Push to your fork and submit a pull request.
+5. Push the branch to your fork and submit a pull request.

 ## Dependencies